 - The Bonavita – BV1900TS’s design is aesthetically approved for every household with its petite, sleek shape.

 - The basket in which the grounds are placed are not fixed to the machine, occasionally leading to a scattering of coffee grounds.

 - This is a pricy option, but the coffee it brews is top-notch.

 Budget pick: Cuisinart – DCC-3200

 If you are looking for a quality coffee maker under $100, the Cuisinart – DCC-3200 is a great choice.
-It came in third place in our taste test and at last check cost only $87.95, over a hundred dollars less than our top pick and two hundred less than our second choice.
-This is also a great option for an office because it brews a whopping 14 cups at a time, which is significantly more than the OXO’s nine cup limit.
+It came in third place in our taste test and at last check cost only $87.95, which is over a hundred dollars less than our top pick and two hundred less than our second choice.
+This is also a great option for an office because it brews a whopping 14 cups at a time, which is significantly more than the OXO’s nine-cup limit.

 Cuisinart - DCC-3200

 The Cuisinart is a steal at under $100 for a 14-cup capacity brewer.
 We recommend this option for large households or an office setting.